hamedasgari20/Python-Django-FastAPI-advanced-topics/README.md

 In this example, we define a Pydantic data model Person that has two fields: name of type str and age of type int.
 Pydantic automatically validates the input data against the data model and raises a **ValueError** if the data is invalid.
 If the data is valid, Pydantic creates a new Person object with the validated data and assigns it to the person variable.
 We then print the person object to verify that it was created correctly.

+- Pydantic vs Data Classes
+In summary, Pydantic is more suitable when you need robust data validation, type conversion, and serialization capabilities.
+It's often used in scenarios where data integrity and consistency are critical, such as in web APIs or data validation pipelines.
+On the other hand, data classes are a simpler and more lightweight choice for defining basic data structures or DTOs (Data Transfer Objects) where validation and serialization are not primary concerns.
+Your choice between the two depends on your specific requirements and the complexity of your data handling needs.

 ### Args and Kwargs in Python
 In Python, ***args** and ****kwargs** are used to pass a variable number of arguments to a function.
 They allow you to handle arbitrary numbers of positional and keyword arguments, respectively.